 Protect your data & identity from thieves

 Using a VPN can massively improve your online security.
-Many people aren’t even aware of the security risk of open wifi networks.
+Most people aren’t even aware of the security risk of open wifi networks.
 With a VPN, you don’t have to worry.

 Free wifi networks (like you’ll find at coffee shops, airports, malls…) are convenient, but they’re also incredibly insecure.
 Not only can anyone connected to the network monitor the web traffic to/from any other connected device, but many of these wifi routers still use the default admin login/password, making it incredibly easy for a hacker to get root access to the router, spread malware to connected devices, or steal data.

-By using a VPN, all your internet activity is encrypted with military-grade encryption, so even if a hacker snoops on your traffic, they won’t be able to read it or recover your login/passwords.
+When connected to the VPN, all your internet activity is encrypted with 256-bit military-strength encryption, so even if a hacker snoops on your traffic, they won’t be able to read it or recover your login/passwords.
 Even better, most major VPN companies also have dedicated apps for iOS and Android devices, so you can protect your smartphone as well.
 See our top recommended Android VPNs.

 Protect your Privacy online

 These days, almost everything you do online is tracked.
 Your internet provider (ISP) tracks your web history and file downloads.
-Advertisers track your browsing patterns and search history with cookies.
+Advertisers track your browsing patterns and search history with cookies (and supercookies).
 Websites record your IP address and demographic data every time you visit.